|

 194. theoretical

-concerned primarily with theories or hypotheses rather than practical considerations
+concerned with hypotheses and not practical considerations

 The critical and theoretical studies of the second part of Magical Muse prove to be more engaging and thought-provoking.